benmvp/slides/2018/reactalicante/react-perf.md

 **_[40 minutes]_**

 - Lots of resources for you
+- The first one is a library for "windowing"
+  * Only displaying a subset of a list to limit DOM nodes
 - Didn't have time to discuss how to debug performance issues
   * These articles discuss this in details
-  * My favorite one is running Chrome 4x slower to expose issues
+- My favorite one is running Chrome 4x slower to expose issues
-- The first one, though, is a library for "windowing"
-  * Only displaying a subset of a list to limit DOM nodes
+- The 4th is a Egghead lesson from Elijah Manor on using new profiler enabled with React 16.5.0
+  * Brian Vaughn has been doing a lot of work in this area

 =====
 <!-- .slide: data-background="url(../../img/webdev/matt-jones-42954-unsplash.jpg) no-repeat center" data-background-size="cover"  -->